coala/projects/_projects/gitmate_gitlab.md

   - coala
   - GitMate
   - IGitt
-desc: "GitMate will support GitHub very soon with it's plugin system - GitLab and Bitbucket are not far away thanks to
+desc: "GitMate will support GitHub very soon with it's plugin system - GitLab and Bitbucket are not far away thanks for
        your help!"
 developers_involved: []
 difficulty: medium